sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ## Environment preparation

-1. Install Minikube first.
+1. Install Minikube >= v1.11.0.
 Please refer to the official [installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 In this tutorial, we use [hyperkit](https://github.com/moby/hyperkit) as the hypervisor of Minikube.